Monkbreh/MHGU-HD-Project/README.md

 # MHGU-HD-Project
 A Remaster of MHGU done with several ESRGAN models.
-This HD pack aims to remaster low quality 3ds textures found in the switch relase of MHXX.
+This HD pack aims to remaster low quality 3ds textures found in the switch release of MHXX.

 **Summary of completion:**